Revolutionizing AD/ADAS Testing: VR-Enhanced Vehicle-in-the-Loop

 – Approximate displacement error on horizontal plane (in cm)

 Using the same room setup and test scene, the mixed reality accuracy of LPVR-CAD and Lighthouse tracking is similar.
 With both tracking systems slight shifts of 1-2cm depending on the head movement can be observed.
-A way to further reduce this residual drift is to use Varjo markers that further align virtual objects with the video feed from the pass-through cameras.
 Good results with LPVR tracking require precise adjustment of the optical target attached to the headset.

 Note that our method of estimating the displacement error is rather qualitative than quantitative.
-With this post we made a general comparison of LPVR and Lighthouse tracking, with and without Varjo markers.
+With this post, we made a general comparison of LPVR and Lighthouse tracking.
 A more quantitatively accurate evaluation will follow.

-For customers wanting to reduce as much drift as possible, we recommenced the use of markers and optical tracking.
+For customers wanting to reduce as much drift as possible, we recommend the use of optical tracking.
 There may be different results using Varjo XR-4 and other variations on the tracking environment or displayed content, which could warrant further testing in the future.

 *We provide complete solutions with cutting-edge tracking systems and content for a variety of headsets.
 For detailed information on supported HMD models, please reach out to us.